The Kemerton SIA is located approximately 17km north-east of Bunbury and 160km south of Perth (1.5 hour drive).

 Land owned by LandCorp will be leased to proponents when required.

-Located within the Shire of Harvey, the Kemerton SIA industrial core is zoned 'Industrial' and the buffer is zoned 'Rural' under the Shire's District Planning Scheme No. 1 (DPS 1), with additional restrictions pursuant to Special Control Area No 2 within the Greater Bunbury Region Scheme, which is administered by the Western Australian Planning Commission.
+Located within the Shire of Harvey, the Kemerton SIA industrial core is zoned 'Industrial' and the buffer is zoned 'Rural' under the Shire's District Planning Scheme No. 1 (DPS 1), with additional restrictions pursuant to Special Control Area No 2 within the Greater Bunbury Region Scheme, which is administered by the Department of Planning, Lands and Heritage.

 The Kemerton Strategic Industrial Area Structure Plan was adopted on 24 May 2017 and sets the planning framework to guide the future development of the industrial area.
 The structure plan can be downloaded here.